umutdinceryananer/Slack-Workflow-Engine/README.md

    - A channel message appears with Approve/Reject buttons; only `APPROVER_USER_IDS` can confirm.
    - Approving or rejecting updates the database and edits the Slack message.
 Unauthorized users receive an ephemeral warning.
    - Open the bot’s App Home (Slack → Messages → App → Home) to review “My Requests” and “Pending Approvals”.
 Entries appear after you submit/approve, and rapid refreshes are debounced for rate-limit safety.
 Use the pagination buttons and filter summary to explore larger datasets.
+   - Trigger an approval from App Home: click the “Approve” or “Reject” quick action, supply any optional approval note (Reject requires a reason) and, if relevant, paste an attachment URL.
+Submitting disables the buttons, updates the channel message, and automatically refreshes App Home for both the approver and the original requester.

 9. **Run automated tests**
    ```bash